Sen. Ron Johnson says Obamacare should be repealed if GOP wins power back

 The last time Republicans controlled Congress and the White House, under President Donald Trump, the GOP’s long-promised efforts to “repeal and replace” the Affordable Care Act failed, with three moderate Republicans refusing to support their party’s plan.

 Since Biden took office, Obamacare has only grown more popular.
 The White House announced last year that about 31 million Americans now have health-care coverage through the ACA, a record high since the law was enacted in 2010.
+About 2.8 million people signed up for Affordable Care Act health plans during an unprecedented, six-month special enrollment period that Biden authorized to help Americans find insurance coverage during the coronavirus pandemic.

 Because of the coronavirus pandemic, Biden ordered an extended three-month enrollment period last year for people to buy health insurance through the ACA’s federal marketplaces at HealthCare.gov.
 During that special enrollment period, more than 1.2 million additional Americans enrolled in health-care plans through Obamacare, the White House said.

 It is unclear how fervently other GOP members of Congress and candidates would support a plan to repeal and replace the ACA at this point.
 Senate Minority Leader Mitch McConnell (R-Ky.) has been adamant that the Senate GOP will not release a platform ahead of the midterm election, saying the party needs to reveal its plans for running Congress only “when we take it back.”